 - Missing Clan Wars – developing…

 The other big complaints are Clan Wars missing, Supercell ID, negative resources while attacking, and connectivity problems.
 Or, those with an old iPhone simply can’t play at all.
 Your best bet is to check for another update on the app store.
+They just released another update on June 20th with fixes for the most recent release, and expect more soon.
 Then, head to the Clash problems forum for help.

 Clash of Clans iOS Not Supported

-Whether you’ve played Clash religiously for years or just tried to come back for Town Hall 12, you might notice your old iPhone, iPad, or iPod Touch is no longer supported.
-This is a combination of changes by both Supercell and Apple starting May 14th, 2018.
+Whether you’ve played Clash religiously for years or are coming back for Town Hall 13, you might notice your old iPhone, iPad, or iPod Touch is no longer supported.
+This is a combination of changes by both Supercell and Apple that started back on May 14th, 2018.

 You must be on iOS 9.0 or newer to play Clash of Clans.
 If your iDevice is on iOS 8, iOS 7, or anything under iOS 9.0 you won’t be able to update and enjoy the game.
 Supercell suggests getting the latest software update from Apple (9.0 or newer) or buying a new device.
 Unfortunately, there is no way around this.
 If you use an old iPhone 4 or something, sorry.
 Click here for more info.

-Next, in February Supercell finally released a quick update with Clash of Clans iPhone X support.
-If you’re still having problems, click here for the latest version of the game.
-The game works perfectly fine on Apple’s sleek new phone, but Supercell didn’t embrace the notch.
+Next, in early 2018 Supercell finally released a quick update with Clash of Clans iPhone X support.
+However, screen sizes are still a problem for the iPhone Xs Max, 2018 iPad Pro, and even the Galaxy S10 and iPhone 11 Pro Max.
+The game works perfectly fine on Apple’s phones, but between the notch and new aspect ratios, some people don’t like the “zoomed-out” look.
 This was a “problem” we see and hear about every single day on the Clash forum.
-It’s natively supported, but that’s all.
+Supercell “fixed this” about a year ago, but I’m still not a fan of the look.

 Clash of Clans Black Screen (Won’t Load)

 Are you dealing with the Black screen Clash of Clans problem?
 Basically, when you try to open the game you get a black screen on your phone and nothing happens.
 The game doesn’t load, there are no sounds, nothing.
 It’s just black.
-The game never starts, and you have to close and try again, with no luck.
 You’re not alone.
-I’ve dealt with this for over a month, and we’re seeing several similar complaints at the forum.
+I’ve dealt with this for months, and we’re seeing similar complaints online.

 Right now we have no easy fix for the Clash black screen glitch.
 Some users reported that you can long-press the Clash icon, pull it to the top of your screen, and select “App Info”.
 Basically, go to Settings > Apps > Clash and select “Force Close”.
 This completely shuts down the game, and sometimes it works the next time you try to play.
 Only sometimes though.

 The only solution I’ve found is rebooting my phone.
 Which, we know, isn’t ideal.
-I’m still having game crashes after the optional second June 12th update, so expect another bug-fixing update within the next week or so.
+I’m still having game crashes in December of 2019, but not nearly as often as it was last year.

 Can’t Update Clash of Clans

 Also, those on iOS can try uninstalling Clash of Clans and reinstalling it.
-Then just sign into Game Center and restore your entire village back to your device and Apple ID account.
+Then just sign into Game Center and restore your entire village back to your device, Apple ID, or Supercell ID account.
 Make sure it’s saved so you can restore the game first, otherwise you could potentially lose everything.
 That would be awful.
 More details for transferring accounts is right here.

 No Update Available for iOS or Chromebook

-Oddly enough there’s a wide array of complaints that there’s simply no update available in the App Store, and iPhone users can’t get the new release at all.
+Oddly enough there’s a wide array of complaints that there’s simply no update available in the App Store, and iPhone users can’t get the new update at all.
+We’re seeing something similar on Android, too.
 This is a simple fix.
-Just tap the screen and drag down from the top of the screen.
+Just tap the screen and drag down from the top of the display.
 This will refresh the app store, and you should see the latest update.
 More information on how to update is right here.

-We’re hearing the game is simply no longer available for Chromebook devices.
+We’re hearing the game is simply no longer available for Chromebook devices, and it doesn’t work on Bluestacks either.
 This could be on purpose, but we’re not sure yet.
 Can you play TH12 on Chromebook or Bluestacks?
 They are trying to get rid of cheaters and engineered bases, so that could be why.

 Samsung Clash of Clans Problems

 A few months ago an update caused major problems for Samsung users.
-That apparently is happening again in 2018.
-While recent releases added support for the Galaxy S8, S8+, and S9, older devices are experiencing issues.
+That apparently is still happening in 2019 on older devices and the Galaxy S10.

 For those with a Samsung phone that can’t load Clash or it freezes halfway, try clearing the cache and re-installing the game.
 We’re hearing about a similar crash or bug on older LG phones.
 Back up your game before you uninstall it, to avoid losing your village and progress.
+Or, use the Supercell ID system.
 Head to Settings > Apps > All Apps > Find Clash of Clans and hit clear cache.
 Then restart your phone and try to update or play the game.

 And finally, on some Samsung devices, the resolution is extremely low.
 This is a known problem that is due to a feature on Samsung phones.
 Users need to download Samsung’s Game Tuner app, and probably Game Services (Game Mode) to fix the problem in settings.
 Change graphics to max, and 60 fps.
 This is from improved graphics APIs in updates.
 Click here for more details.